developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to perform an Action to manage a list of rules that control Bluetooth *Auto-Pairing*.

 Bluetooth *Auto-Pairing* allows new Bluetooth Pairings to be automatically completed without Device User interaction, if permitted by defined rules.
-Since the list of rules is empty by default on Zebra Android devices, Bluetooth *Auto-Pairing* is disabled by default, hence Device User interaction will be required to complete any new Bluetooth Pairings.
+Since the list of rules is empty by default on Zebra Android devices, Bluetooth *Auto-Pairing* is disabled by default, hence Device User interaction is required to complete any new Bluetooth Pairings.

 The value of this Managed Configuration specifies an Action value of ***Add*** or ***Remove***, thus allowing the list of rules to be managed.
 Depending on the Action value chosen, one of the following Managed Configurations must also be specified: